-Anytime you are driving on the road there is the chance that you will be involved in an accident.
+Anytime you are driving on the road, there is the chance that you will be involved in an accident.
 There are many trucks and commercial vehicles that use Pennsylvania highways and roads, so it is not surprising that accidents are an inevitable problem when driving.
-However, not every accident is the same and the injuries from an accident can be severe and life-threatening, particularly when there is a tractor-trailer involved.
+However, not every accident is the same, and the injuries from an accident can be severe and life-threatening, particularly when there is a tractor-trailer involved.

-Causes Of Truck Accidents
+Common Causes of Truck Accidents on I-70 Pennsylvania

 Common Truck Accident Injuries

-Although it may seem that truck accident injuries are similar to car accident injuries, the fact is that the sheer size difference between trucks and other motor vehicles means that truck accident injuries are typically more severe and are more likely to result in death.
+Although it may seem those truck accident injuries are similar to car accident injuries, the fact is that the sheer size difference between trucks and other motor vehicles means that truck accident injuries are typically more severe and are more likely to result in death.

 If you or a loved one has been injured in a truck accident, you are most likely able to file a claim against the truck driver or their driving company in order to get compensation for your truck accident injuries or loss.
 The following is a list of common truck accident injuries and what you can do about them.

-- Internal Injuries – On the scene of an accident emergency workers and passerby’s are often looking for trauma to the outside of the body, such as a broken bone or a bleeding wound.
+- Internal Injuries – On the scene of an accident, emergency workers and passerby’s are often looking for trauma to the outside of the body, such as a broken bone or a bleeding wound.
 However, blunt force trauma can cause internal bleeding and damage that can be just as severe if not more severe than an external injury.
 Internal organs such as the bladder, spleen, liver, kidneys, and lungs can all be severely damaged from internal injuries.

 - Concussions and Brain Injuries– Head and brain injuries are one of those symptoms that devastating and hard to understand injuries.
-While modern medicine largely understands how to repair a bone or heal a cut, the brain is an incredibly complex.
+While modern medicine largely understands how to repair a bone or heal a cut, the brain is incredibly complex.
 Brain injuries can vary greatly from minor concussions to traumatic brain injuries or (TBI).
-Whenever there is a large vehicle like a tractor-trailer or commercial vehicle involved there is a greater chance of a concussion or TBI.
+Whenever there is a large vehicle like a tractor-trailer or commercial vehicle involved, there is a greater chance of a concussion or TBI.

 - Paralysis and Spinal Cord Injuries – these injuries are similar to neck and back injuries and are usually the result of internal injuries to the bones, muscles, or nerves running down the spinal cord.
-Because of the delicate nature of these bones and nerves, if they are damaged you may experience partial or complete paralysis to different areas of the body.
-Depending on the severity of your injuries you may have to undergo expensive surgeries, lengthy physical rehabilitation, or even make extreme life changes.
+Because of the delicate nature of these bones and nerves, if they are damaged, you may experience partial or complete paralysis to different areas of the body.
+Depending on the severity of your injuries, you may have to undergo expensive surgeries, lengthy physical rehabilitation, or even make extreme life changes.

 - Wrongful Death – Unfortunately, truck accidents can lead to the death of a loved one, the drivers, or the passengers of the car.
-If you have lost a loved one as a result of a vehicle accident you may be entitled to file a wrongful death claim.
+If you have lost a loved one as a result of a vehicle accident, you may be entitled to file a wrongful death claim.

-What Can I Be Reimbursed For If I Am Injured In A Truck Accident
+What Can I Be Reimbursed for If I Am Injured in a Truck Accident?

-- Economic Damages – economic damages are monetary damages and are generally paid to cover or reimburse, present and future medical costs, and lost and future loss of wages.
+- Economic Damages – Economic damages are monetary damages and are generally paid to cover or reimburse present and future medical costs and lost and future loss of wages.
 Thus, under the law, you may be entitled to receive economic coverage for medical expenses that you paid before filing the lawsuit.
-Additionally, if you will require future medical care because of your accident you may be able to recover compensation for future medical expenses.
+Additionally, if you will require future medical care because of your accident, you may be able to recover compensation for future medical expenses.
 Economic damages can also be awarded for lost time at work.
-If you are involved in a serious accident it is very likely that you will miss time from work due to your injuries.
+If you are involved in a serious accident, it is very likely that you will miss time from work due to your injuries.
 There is no cap on how much can be awarded in damages for economic damage reimbursement.
 The family of a person killed in a truck accident may receive payment for a loss of consortium or services of his or her spouse.
-Furthermore, funeral expenses may be paid, in the event of a death due to a truck accident.
+Furthermore, funeral expenses may be paid in the event of a death due to a truck accident.